Elsie Suréna: Awards and honors

 In 1999, she won the Les Belles Provinciales competition sponsored by the French Ministry of Culture and Cooperation.
 In 2009, she received the Prix Belleville Galaxie at the 5th International Marco Polo Competition for Haïku.
 In both 2009 and 2014, she received an Honorable Mention at the Mainichi Daily News International Haiku contest (Osaka, Japan).
 Judge's Award for "Stone Steps", Exhibit Photography, Delray Beach, FL, USA, 2005.

+In 2023, her poetry collection Amours jaunies suivi de Miscellanées was a finalist for the Prix Alain-Thomas for best book published by a francophone writer living in Ontario at the Salon du livre de Toronto.